AeroPython/awesome-scientific-computing/README.md

 - [Basic Python Packages for Science](https://github.com/AeroPython/basic-python-packages-for-science/blob/master/Basic%20Python%20Packages%20for%20Science.ipynb) - Quick introduction to the principal Python packages for scientific purposes using the Jupyter Notebook.
 - [Numba: Tell those C++ bullies to get lost](https://github.com/barbagroup/numba_tutorial_scipy2016) - Scipy 2016 tutorial presented as a set of Jupyter notebooks with exercises sprinkled throughout.
+- [Lectures on scientific computing with Python](https://github.com/jrjohansson/scientific-python-lectures) - A set of lectures on scientific computing with Python, using IPython notebooks.

 ### Blogs